canh25xp/GraduationThesis/OUTLINES.md

 ### 5.3.2 Solution

-To address this challenge, I developed a **responsive and accessible user interface** using **Bootstrap**.
-The interface was designed to conform to **Web Content Accessibility Guidelines (WCAG) 2.1**, ensuring that it is usable by individuals with disabilities.
-The interface includes features such as **highlighted corrections** and **simple explanations** for each correction, making it easier for users to understand and learn from their mistakes.
+To address this challenge, I developed a responsive and accessible user interface* using Bootstrap.
+The interface was designed to conform to Web Content Accessibility Guidelines (WCAG) 2.1, ensuring that it is usable by individuals with disabilities.
+The interface includes features such as highlighted corrections* and simple explanations* for each correction, making it easier for users to understand and learn from their mistakes.

-The interface was also designed to be **lightweight**, with a data transfer overhead of only **2.5 KB per run**, ensuring that it can be used on slow internet connections.
+The interface was also designed to be lightweight, with a data transfer overhead of only 2.5 KB per run, ensuring that it can be used on slow internet connections.
 This was achieved by minimizing the use of heavy JavaScript libraries and optimizing the front-end code.

 ### 5.3.3 Results

 The responsive and accessible user interface has been well-received by users, particularly those in developing countries.
-User feedback indicates that the interface is **easy to navigate** and provides **clear and understandable corrections**.
+User feedback indicates that the interface is easy to navigate* and provides clear and understandable corrections.
 The system's ability to highlight corrections and provide explanations has been particularly praised, as it helps users learn from their mistakes.

 ## 5.4 Efficient Text Processing and Correction